Free Wesleyan Church of Tonga

 The Free Wesleyan Church of Tonga (FWCT; Tongan: Siasi Uēsiliana Tau‘atāina ‘o Tonga) is a Methodist denomination in Tonga.
-It is the largest Christian denomination in the nation and is often mistaken to be its state church.
+It is the largest Christian denomination in the nation and has close ties with the Monarch.
 It has its roots in the arrival of the first missionaries from the London Missionary Society and the ministry of the Wesleyan Methodist Mission Society, the latter of which cemented its Methodist identity.

-The Tongan Royal Family has had a close relationship with the Church ever since the advent of the Gospel in the island kingdom, with many of them as prominent members; thus, with these factors, the FWCT can be considered a de facto state church.
+The Tongan Royal Family has had a close relationship with the denomination since the arrival of Christianity on the island, and many of them have been prominent members; thus, with these factors, the FWCT can be considered a de facto state church.

-The Centenary Chapel (popularly dubbed as 'Saione', or Zion), located in the district of Kolomotu'a, Nuku'alofa.
-It was built to commemorate the centenary of Christianity in Tonga, and is the national seat of the Free Wesleyan Church.
+The Centenary Chapel (known as Saione or Zion), in the district of Kolomotu'a, Nuku'alofa.
+The seat of the Free Wesleyan Church, it was built to commemorate the centenary of Christianity in Tonga.